ldalzotto/Engine/doc/docs/architecture_overview.md

 > Custom logic execution units are likely to create node, add component or move node.
 Thus, we must be sure that all scene middleware steps are called before the scene tree events are cleaned.

-## Scene Tree
+## Scene

-An Engine instance is associated to a unique Scene Tree.
-The Scene Tree is a hierachical collection of Nodes located in 3D space.
+An Engine instance is associated to a unique Scene.
+The Scene is a hierachical collection of Nodes located in 3D space.
 Every nodes can have multiple components attached to them.
-These components act as a link between the user and the internal systems. ([scene tree](scene.md))
+These components act as a link between the user and the internal systems. ([scene](scene.md))

 <svg-inline src="architecture_overview_scene_tree.svg"></svg-inline>